Zevern Provinciën represented the cutting edge of Netherlands design, a flagship, being larger, more powerful and faster than the rest of her fleet.

-A new ship, a frigate, is the first unit of the class (De Zeven Provinciën) launched 08 April 2000.
+A current ship, a frigate, was and is the first unit of the class (De Zeven Provinciën) launched 08 April 2000.
 Royal Schelde have built four De Zeven Provinciën Class guided missile carrying fast frigates for the Royal Netherlands Navy.

 The Air Defence and Command (LCF) version frigates were built at the Royal Schelde’s Flushing shipyard.